Alphabeat: Stine Bramsen

 On 11 October 2020, Bramsen featured on the Danish reality series Toppen af Poppen.
 A single, "Backwards" featuring Søren Huss, was released to compliment her appearance.

-In June 2021, Bramsen featured on the Volbeat track "Dagen Før".
-Released June 2, this marked Bramen's first commercially released song performed in Danish, pre-dating "Danmarks Dynamite" by two days.
+In June 2021, Bramsen featured on the Volbeat track "Dagen Før" (English: The Day Before).
+Released 2 June, this marked Bramen's first commercially released song performed in Danish, pre-dating "Danmarks Dynamite" by two days.

-Following Alphabeat's second split, Bramsen returned to her solo work, releasing the single "What I Want You To Do" on September 24, 2021.
-This was followed on March 4, 2022, with "Mother Earth" and, most recently, "Sex it Away" on August 12, 2022.
+Following Alphabeat's second split, Bramsen returned to her solo work, releasing the single "What I Want You to Do" on 24 September 2021.
+This was followed on 4 March 2022, with "Mother Earth" and "Sex It Away" on 12 August 2022.
+These formed part of Bramsen's second album, Blonde & Blank, which was released on 28 October 2022.
+The album was well received by critics, with GAFFA awarding it 5 out of 6 stars.
+It was supported by various live shows, including a 20-date acoustic tour of Denmark in Autumn 2023, where Bramsen led an all-female band.

-In June 2022, Bramsen also featured on the official Danish song for the UEFA Women's Euro 2022, accompanied by members of the Denmark women's national football team and produced by Lidt Til Lægterne.
+In June 2022, Bramsen featured on the official Danish song for the UEFA Women's Euro 2022, accompanied by members of the Denmark women's national football team and produced by Lidt Til Lægterne.

-As of August 2022, Bramsen is featuring in the DR television series Min Sang til Danmark, a programme in which Danish musicians are challenged to write a song celebrating the country.
-To accompany her appearance, the promotional single "Det Er Mit Land" was released on August 19.
+In August 2022, Bramsen featured in the DR television series Min Sang til Danmark, a programme in which Danish musicians are challenged to write a song celebrating the country.
+To accompany her appearance, the promotional single "Det Er Mit Land" was released on 19 August.